CaramelInvestor/alx-system_engineering-devops/0x14-mysql/README.md

-Configuring MySQL operations on web-01 and web-02
+Configuring mysql database replication on web-01 and web-02